Jets QB Darnold ruled out vs. Eagles, Falk to start | New Country 923

 “We were ready for either way,” Gase said.
 “We didn’t know.
 Even when we started it, we didn’t know.
 We were just trying to make sure that anything that we did was the right thing as far as play calls and things like that to make sure we didn’t put (Darnold) in a bad spot if they cleared him.”

-NOTES: DL John Franklin-Myers was placed on injured reserve.
-He had been dealing with a foot injury early in the season, but it is uncertain if that was what is currently ailing him. … LBs C.J.
-Mosley (groin) and Jordan Jenkins (calf) are unlikely to play. … Gase said WR Demaryius Thomas (hamstring) has a chance to play after being injured against Cleveland.
+NOTES: The Jets claimed OL Conor McDermott off waivers from the Bills and waived DL Bronson Kaufusi.
+McDermott played in eight games for Buffalo over the last three seasons.
+Kaufusi had three tackles and a half-sack in three games this year. … DL John Franklin-Myers was placed on injured reserve.
+He had been dealing with a foot injury early in the season, but it is uncertain if that was what is currently ailing him. … LB Jordan Jenkins (calf) was ruled out for the game, while LB C.J.
+Mosley (groin) and LG Kelechi Osemele (shoulder/knee) are doubtful. … WR Demaryius Thomas (hamstring) is questionable after being injured against Cleveland and missing the game at New England.
 “He’s looked good in practice,” Gase said.
-“It’s looking very positive for us.”
+“It’s looking very positive for us.” … Also questionable are defensive lineman Quinnen Williams (ankle), WR Josh Bellamy (shoulder) and TE Dan Brown (ankle).

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL